alexbatashev/pi_reproduce/doc/theory_of_operation.md

 ### Handling multithreading

-`pi_reproduce` records traces per each thread.
+`dpcpp_trace` records traces per each thread.
 To be able to reliably distinguish between thread, the tool injects a library, that intercepts `pthread_create` function and assigns each thread a unique name.
 The first thread is always named `main`.
 On thread creation, newly thread is assigned name